The Foundation for Rehabilitation Psychology 2017 Annual Report

 The Bernard Brucker Continuing Professional Educational Fund supports the Rehabilitation Psychology annual meeting.
-Bernie was a President of Division 22, a founding member of FRP, and a founding member and President of the American Board of Rehabilitation Psychology.
+Dr. Brucker was a President of Division 22, a founding member of FRP, and a founding member and President of the American Board of Rehabilitation Psychology.
 He was also an innovative researcher and internationally renowned speaker until his death in 2008.
-Donations to this fund are passed through annually to support the midwinter meeting.
+Donations to this fund are dedicated in their entirety to support the midwinter meeting.

-The Mitchell Rosenthal Fund provides funds to support doctoral dissertation and student research in Rehabilitation Psychology.
-Mitch was a President of Division 22 and a founding member and President of FRP until his death in 2007.
+The Mitchell Rosenthal Fund provides funds to support doctoral dissertation and student research in Rehabilitation Psychology, as well as the full mission of the Foundation.
+Dr. Rosenthal was a President of Division 22 and a founding member and President of FRP until his death in 2007.
 He was also a founding member and President of the American Board of Rehabilitation Psychology.
 He was a world-renowned leader in the field of brain injury rehabilitation as a researcher, writer, and mentor to hundreds of students and colleagues.

 Endowment Fund Management

-The Foundation for Rehabilitation Psychology works with the Columbus Foundation, a large community foundation, to manage the operational aspects of our endowment.
-Their low fees minimize expenses and allow the Foundation to function without paid staff.
-The Columbus Foundation offers over 70 years of experience and manages over $1.5 billion in assets.
-They have expertise in planned giving and consult with donors for gifting in their wills.
-The addition of the capacity to set up automatic monthly contributions to FRP should enhance giving over time.
+The Foundation for Rehabilitation Psychology works with the Columbus Foundation, a large community foundation, to manage the FRP endowment.
+Their low fees minimize expenses and their organizational structure enables the Foundation to operate without paid staff.
+The Columbus Foundation has over 70 years of experience and manages over $1.5 billion in assets.
+They provide expertise in planned giving and can consult with donors for gifting via their wills, life insurance policies, retirement funds and other estate planning vehicles.
+The Columbus Foundation also enables automatic monthly contributions to FRP.

-The Foundation maintains a checking account for small expenses; the balance at the end of 2015 was $3143.
-The Columbus Foundation maintains the “Foundation for Rehabilitation Psychology Organization Endowment Fund (2306)” with assets of $119,551 at the end of 2015.
-Total assets of the Foundation at the end of 2014 were $122,694.
+The Columbus Foundation maintains the “Foundation for Rehabilitation Psychology Organization Endowment Fund (2306)” with assets of $134,000 at the end of 2017.
+The Foundation maintains a checking account for expenses; the balance at the end of 2017 was $7,400.

 Donors to the Foundation for Rehabilitation Psychology